 Some Examples of being very specific:

-- Don’t say, “I will control my eating,” do say, “I eat three meals a day and nothing else.”
+- Do not say, “I will control my eating,” do say, “I eat three meals a day and nothing else.”

-- Don’t say, “I am going to study better,” do say, “I concentrate on my studies from 8 to 10 each evening.”
+- Again, don’t say, “I am going to study better,” do say, “I concentrate on my studies from 8 to 10 each evening.”

 - Don’t say, “I am going to get lots of exercise,” do say, “Each day from 7:30 to 8 a.m.
 I walk briskly.”